jhlothamer/godot_game_state_saver_plugin/addons/game_state_saver/README.md

 	get_tree().change_scene_to_file("res://path/to/scene.tscn")

-### I need Special Logic during Loading/Saving State
+### I need Special Logic During Loading/Saving State
 Not everything can be boiled down to a property value and you may occasionally need to calculate or obtain a value for state with some code.
 The GameStateHelper node has two signals that you can use for this called loading_data(data:Dictionary) and saving_data(data:Dictionary).
 All you need to do is add entries to the dictionary when saving or access entries when loading in the callback functions connected to these signals.
 NOTE: custom data entries may not be present in the dictionary for the loading_data() signal as that signal is emitted before the saving_data() signal.

 ### Starting A New Game